panther-labs/panther/docs/gitbook/privacy/error-reporting.md

 # Background

-The Panther team greatly benefits from knowing runtime issues that occur in Panther installations, since it enables it to identify them and resolve them quickly.
+The Panther team greatly benefits from knowing runtime issues that occur in Panther installations, since it enables us to identify and resolve them quickly.

 Opting in or out of it is your choice, which you can always modify through your organization's **General Settings** page.
 If you opt in, the following information will be sent to the Panther team